+A. Eligibility

-- A. Eligibility - 1.
-Any bilingual person employed in a designated public contact position, which has been assigned duties involving regular and frequent use of bilingual skills, shall be eligible to receive the additional compensation. - 2.
+- 1. Any bilingual person employed in a designated public contact position, which has been assigned duties involving regular and frequent use of bilingual skills, shall be eligible to receive the additional compensation. - 2.
 Regular and frequent use shall mean using the skill on the average of once per workday and/or fifty percent (50%) of the time.
 However, exceptions can be made at the discretion of the department and concurrence of the Director of Human Resources for unique circumstances. - 3.
-The provisions of this Section shall be limited to those employees occupying permanent, probationary, or limited-term full-time positions. - 4.
-Any bilingual employee who has been assigned duties involving the use of bilingual skills (e.g., interpreter) may be eligible to receive the additional compensation provided in this Section. - 5.
+Any bilingual employee who has been assigned duties involving the use of bilingual skills (e.g. interpreter) may be eligible to receive the additional compensation provided in this Section.

+- 4. The provisions of this Section shall be limited to those employees occupying permanent, probationary, or limited-term full-time positions. - 5.
 The provisions of this Section shall not apply to supervisory positions with the exception of working supervisors who spend at least fifty percent (50%) of their time in direct contact with the public. - 6.
-The compensable second languages shall be limited to those required in the delivery of public services to the various target groups within the County (e.g., Spanish, Filipino). - B. Bilingual Differential Allowance - 1.
-Designated employees shall be eligible to receive additional compensation at the rate of \$65.00 per pay period (approximately \$1690.00 per year). - 2.
+The compensable second languages shall be limited to those required in the delivery of public services to the various target groups within the County (e.g. Spanish, Filipino).

+B. Bilingual Differential Allowance

+- 1. Designated employees shall be eligible to receive additional compensation at the rate of \$65.00 per pay period (approximately \$1690.00 per year). - 2.
 Such compensation shall be effective the first day of the payroll period following certification by the Department of Human Resources that the employee is eligible to receive the bilingual differential.

-- C. Termination of Compensation The bilingual differential allowance shall cease when any of the following occurs: - 1.
-The employee terminates his/her employment with the County - 2.
+C. Termination of Compensation

+The bilingual differential allowance shall cease when any of the following occurs:

+- 1. The employee terminates with his/her employment with the county. - 2.
 The employee is released from County employment. - 3.
 The position is determined to no longer require bilingual skills. - 4.
 The employee is assigned to a position not requiring the bilingual ability.